jackpal/jackpal.github.io/_posts/2009-11-25-Prince_of_Persia_Developer's_blog.md

 ---
 date: 2009-11-25 03:20
 tags: games,Computer history
+title: Prince of Persia Developer's blog
 ---

-# Prince of Persia Developer's blog

 In the late 1980's Jordan Mechner single-handedly designed and programmed the original Apple II version of